PowerCodersOrg/powercoders.org/site/content/city/osman.md

   Learning French quickly came very easy to Osman.
-He really has a knack for learning languages, since he speaks five alread!
+He really has a knack for learning languages, since he speaks five already!
 He joined a study program by the city of Lausanne while he was looking for an apprenticeship.
 He gave it his all: “I applied to ALL the places in the Romandie where they have an IT department.”
 Unfortunately, with little success: only one company would invite